 The sensitivity analysis of Tahsin Group's exchange rate risk is mainly performed to assess the effects of appreciation/depreciation of foreign currency monetary and non-monetary items on Tahsin Group's profit or loss and equity at the end of the reporting period.
 The exchange rate risk of Tahsin Group is mainly affected by the fluctuation of the exchange rate of USD and JPY.
-When the appreciation/depreciation of USD and JPY is 5%, the after-tax net profit of the Group in 2021 and 2020 will increase/decrease by NTD45,576 thousand and NTD34,315 thousand respectively, and the equity will increase/decrease by NTD26,789 thousand and NTD24,041 thousand respectively.
+When the appreciation/depreciation of USD and JPY is 5%, the after-tax net profit of the Group in 2022 and 2021 will increase/decrease by NTD63,175 thousand and NTD45,327 thousand respectively, and the equity will increase/decrease by NTD28,646 thousand and NTD25,454 thousand respectively.

-- (b) Due to the exchange rate volatility, total exchange gains and losses (including realized and unrealized) on Tahsin Group's monetary items amounted to (NTD7,876 thousand) and (NTD24,522 thousand) as of December 31, 2021 and 2020, respectively. - ii) Other price risks
+(b) Due to the exchange rate volatility, total exchange gains and losses (including realized and unrealized) on Tahsin Group's monetary items amounted to (NTD142,771 thousand) and (NTD7,876 thousand) as of December 31, 2022 and 2021, respectively.

+ii) Other price risks

-As the investment in equity instruments held by the Group in the consolidated balance sheets is classified as financial assets measured at fair value through other comprehensive income, the Group is exposed to the price risk of equity instruments.
+As the investment in equity instruments held by the Group in the consolidated balance sheets is classified as financial assets measured at fair value through profit and loss and financial assets measured at fair value through other comprehensive income, the Group is exposed to the price risk of equity instruments.

 Tahsin Group mainly invests in stocks and beneficiary certificates of domestic listed and unlisted OTC companies.
 The price of these equity instruments will be affected by the certainty of the future value of the investment targets.
-If the price of equity instruments rises or falls by 5%, other comprehensive profit and loss after tax in 2021 and 2020 will increase or decrease by NTD266,607 thousand and NTD189,260 thousand due to the rise or decrease of fair value of financial assets measured by fair value through other comprehensive profits and losses.
+If the price of equity instruments rises or falls by 5%, other comprehensive profit and loss after tax in 2022 and 2021 will increase or decrease by NTD99 thousand and NTD0 thousand respectively, and the rise or decrease of the fair value after tax of financial assets measured by fair value through other comprehensive profits and losses increase or decrease by NTD231,857thousand and NTD266,607 thousand respectively.